 A good weed never hurt any plant, and this is certainly the case with herbs.
 Whilst I’m weeding, I’ll also cut any dead wood branches and snip off dead flower heads to encourage bushy growth.

 Once the plants have been tidied up, I like to mulch around the base too.

-I like to divide large plants such as chives, mint, oregano, lemon balm, sage and marjoram into smaller clumps in Autumn as this helps stop them getting too big and bidding for herb bed domination.
+I like to divide large plants such as chives, mint, oregano, lemon balm, sage, and marjoram into smaller clumps in Autumn as this helps stop them from getting too big and bidding for herb bed domination.